• Skip to primary navigation

 Did you make this recipe?
 Be sure to leave a comment and rating below!

-Vegan tofu stir fry on a white plate with chopsticks.
+Tofu stir fry with rice on a white plate.

 Tofu Stir Fry